kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 This feature will be built into kubelet and behind a feature gate.
 Examining the kubelet feature gate would help in determining whether the feature is used.
 The enablement of the kubelet feature gate can be determined from the `kubernetes_feature_enabled` metric.

+In addition, newly added metrics `node_resize_resync_request_total`, `node_resize_resync_errors_total` are incremented in case of up-scale of resource and failing to re-sync resources managers respectively.

 ###### How can someone using this feature know that it is working for their instance?